 - In the absence of a brick-and-mortar gym, how creative are you at designing a workout space in a public park?

 - Might you enlist the help of other fitness trainers/coaches, or neighborhood professionals such as mayors, police chiefs, school teachers?

 - Can you be sensitive to and respectful of one’s challenging life situation?

-After considering how realistic it would be for you to achieve/provide a stable, welcoming, effective and non-judgmental fitness platform, you are on your way to making a true difference in the lives of others, those who will most assuredly otherwise fall through the cracks of today’s society.
-Together with other like-minded fitness professionals, we can work to reduce socioeconomic disparities and increase the levels of health and fitness for these important populations.
+After considering how realistic it would be for you to achieve/provide a stable, welcoming, effective, and non-judgmental fitness platform, you are on your way to making a true difference in the lives of others.
+As personal trainers and fitness professionals, we can work to reduce socioeconomic disparities and increase the levels of health and fitness for low-income communities.